-A bill to amend the Cemeteries and Crematoria Act 2013 (NSW) (the Act) has been introduced to the Parliament of NSW.
+A Bill to amend the Cemeteries and Crematoria Act 2013 (NSW) (the Act) has been passed by both Houses of Parliament.
 This document sets out what these changes mean for operators and consumers.

-The NSW Government recently introduced the Cemeteries and Crematoria Bill 2025 (Bill) to amend the Act1.
-The changes proposed implement many suggestions made by operators since the Act commenced in 2013.
+The NSW Government recently passed the Cemeteries and Crematoria Bill 2025 (Bill) to amend the Act.
+The changes implement many suggestions made by operators since the Act commenced in 2013.
 Thank you to those who shared your opinions, including in consultation last year.